 Mohan Meakin Limited Unlisted Shares

-We trace the history of Mohan Meakin back to the establishment of a Brewery at Kasauli by Edward Dyer in 1855.
-He was the India’s brewing pioneer who brought to this sun-drenched land of ours the bliss of a real thirst quencher – the modern beer, to refresh and pep up a people hanging over in sweltering clime that is so peculiar to this part of the World.
-He realized for the first time that there were a few spots on earth where a really good drink was more welcome.
+(i) The history of Mohan Meakin back to the establishment of a Brewery at Kasauli by Edward Dyer in 1855.
+He was India’s brewing pioneer who brought – the modern beer.
+He realized for the first time that there were a few spots on earth where a really good drink was more welcome and Kasuali was one of them.

-During the same century, another enterprising man, named H.G.
-Meakin, coming from a well known brewing family of Burton-on-Trent where he was trained, came forward with enviable enthusiasm and founded Meakin & Co.
+(ii) During the same century, another enterprising man, named H.G.
+Meakin, coming from a well-known brewing family of Burton-on-Trent where he was trained, came forward with enviable enthusiasm and founded Meakin & Co.
 Ltd. He bought the old Simla and Kasauli Breweries and built others at Dalhousie, Ranikhet, Chakrarta, Darjeeling and Kirkee.

-Following these successes, the two firms joined hands and started a new joint stock venture under the style of Dyer Meakin & Co.Ltd.
+(iv) Following these successes, the two firms joined hands and started a new joint-stock venture under the style of Dyer Meakin & Co.Ltd.
 Brewing was suspended at the Kasauli Brewery and a latest brewing and bottling plant was installed at conveniently placed Solan.
 Extensive malting at Kasauli was, however, continued in operation.
 There are few places on earth where the water is ideally suited to brewing.
 Solan is one.
-Those who fancy the hill-climb would like to see our famous springs high up on Karol Mountain, far from everything, a lovely lookout, with the source of crystal clear spring water that drew our pioneer to Solan.

 With the times, as modern scientific progress made it possible to augment production several times with the latest machinery, the unproductive centers were closed down one by one retaining distilleries at Kasauli and Lucknow and brewery at Solan (Simla Hills); all the three centers enormously expanded to meet any expected demand.